-On a presumption that Australia will not play cricket in 2021, you can join us on a 4-night adventure to the coolest island in the Eastern Caribbean; as I write, 4 nights isn't enough knowing all there is to do without the distraction of cricket!!
-If we do play in Barbados, this visit will stretch to a sublime 7-night Experience.
+Should Australia's West Indies Cricket Tour 2021 not include Barbados, you join us on a 4-night adventure to the coolest island in the Eastern Caribbean.
+4 nights isn't enough knowing all there is to do but should Australia play cricket in Barbados, our tour will stretch to 7 sublime nights.

 With more than 130 listed heritage buildings and 30 UNESCO sites across the island, there is no shortage of sightseeing or events to spectate.
 Among regular race meets, The Sandy Lane Barbados Gold Cup at the Garrison Savannah is the island's 'Melbourne Cup' whereas if you like going underground, Harrison's Cave is the heart of a nation that is 'The Birthplace of Rum'.

-When sugar was first planted in 1640, settlers crudely distilled the harvest into a rough beverage aptly called 'Kill Devil'.
-This was indeed the early 'recipe' for today's silky Bajan Rum, Barbados's biggest export, and one of our biggest imports before a game at Kensington Oval; the Mount Gay Distillery a short walk from the Oval.
-In plentiful supply, the industry sprouted the renowned 'rum shacks' that dot countlessly around the country, providing many a reason to stop as you circumvent the pear-shaped land that is Beautiful Barbados.
+When sugar was planted in 1640, settlers crudely distilled the harvest into a rough beverage aptly called 'Kill Devil'.
+This was indeed the early 'recipe' for today's silky Bajan Rum, Barbados's biggest export, and one of our biggest imports before a game at Kensington Oval; Mount Gay Distillerya short walk from the Oval.
+In plentiful supply, the industry sprouted the renowned 'rum shacks' that dot countlessly around the Island, providing many a reason to stop as you circumvent the pear-shaped land that is Beautiful Barbados.